Jadugora

 Jadugora (also spelt as Jadugoda or Jaduguda) is a census town in the Musabani CD block in the Ghatshila subdivision of the East Singhbhum district in the Indian state of Jharkhand.

 Etymology

-The name "Jadugora" or "Jadugoda" has been derived from the word "Jadagoda", which means 'land of elephants' in a local tribal language.
+The name "Jadugora" or "Jadugoda" has been derived from the word "Jadagoda", which means 'land of elephants' in a local tribal oral tradition.
 It is said that there was a time when this was home to many Asian elephants.
 But with time as many mines and factories were established, they moved to denser forests due to loss of habitat.
-There are important elephant corridors nearby Jadugoda.
+There are many elephant corridors nearby Jadugoda.
+However, as per Bengal District Gazetteers, the original name was "Jaragoda", in which "Jara" means castor plant/seeds in Santhal Language.
+This was due to abundance of castor plants in the valley.
+Both names stand relevant today.